Chevrolet Kodiak: Design overview

 In line with the previous generation, the GMT530 trucks derived their cabs from the GMT400 platform (introduced in 1988) to lower the costs of tooling.
 In contrast to the previous short-hood Kodiak/TopKick, the GMT530 generation was configured only with a single hood length.
 Skipping the 4500 series altogether, the GMT530 trucks were offered in 5500, 6500, and 7500-series payload series.
 Initially, Chevrolet offered base and Silverado trims while GMC offered SL and SLE trims; for 1994, distinct trim levels were phased out from all GMT530 trucks.

 For 1991, a raised-roof cab was introduced as an option for higher headroom.
 For 6500-series trucks, a "Lo-Pro" design configuration was introduced, using 19.5-inch wheels (rather than 22.5) and other design modifications to lower the frame approximately 5 inches; the configuration was marketed primarily for rental vehicles (such as U-Haul) and delivery vehicles.
 Following its introduction for GMT400 trucks, a 4-door crew cab became an option after 1992.

 For 1997, GM introduced a C8500-series variant of the GMT530.
-A Class 8 truck, the C8500 was offered with either single and tandem rear axles, taking over the role left vacant by the departure of the GMC Brigadier and General after 1988.
+A Class 8 truck, the C8500 was offered with either single or tandem rear axles, taking over the role left vacant by the departure of the GMC Brigadier and General after 1988.
 The same year, all GMT530 trucks received anti-lock brakes for all wheels.

 As the GMT530 replaced both the Kodiak/TopKick and the medium-duty C/K, the model line introduced a series of engine options, with gasoline engines becoming standard equipment.
 The large-block 6.0L (standard) and 7.0L (optional) V8s returned from the previous medium-duty trucks; both engines were upgraded with fuel injection.
 Both engines were replaced by a 7.4L V8 for 1999, which was replaced by a 8.1L Vortec V8 for 2001 (the largest-displacement V8 ever offered in a mass-produced Chevrolet).
 Coinciding with the retirement of the Caterpillar 3208 V8 and the Detroit Diesel 8.2L V8 diesel engines, the GMT530 introduced a 6.6L Caterpillar 3116 inline-6 turbodiesel (165hp; 170hp from 1991).
 For 1997, larger GMT530 trucks received an additional option of a 7.2L Caterpillar 3126 inline-6.